Live camp via Zoom

-Join instructors Caroline Colesworthy and Jodi Levine-Wright for a 2-week nature connection intensive for all ages.
-The class will meet Mondays and Fridays for morning and afternoon circles with optional Wednesday office hours in our Zoom classroom.
+Join instructor Raz Allen for a 2-week nature connection intensive for all ages.
+The camp consists of a morning and afternoon circle on Monday and Friday via Zoom, with optional Wednesday office hours in our virtual classroom.
 Contents will be free-standing if you prefer not to participate in the online portion of the course.
-Instructor phone calls will also be a way to complete the course and get support without going online.
+Instructor phone calls will also be a way to complete the course and receive support without going online.

-Your family will be mentored over the course of two weeks to create a completely personalized natural history guide to the environment around your home, gourd bowls and a fire by friction set.
+Your family will be mentored over the course of the week to create a completely personalized natural history guide to the environment around your home.
+You will also make your own gourd bowls and receive a fire by friction set.

-This camp will include learning to make fire in the old way by rubbing sticks together.
-You will receive a hand drill kit, instruction, feedback and a suggested practice schedule, as well as community support and encouragement in our Zoom classroom, if you choose to participate with us there.
-We wonder how many of you will be inducted into the Coal Circle at the last class meeting, having created a coal with your fire kit!
+This camp will include learning to make fire as our ancestors did, by rubbing sticks together.
+You will receive a hand drill kit, instruction, feedback and a suggested practice schedule, as well as community support and encouragement in our Zoom classroom (if you choose to participate with us there).
+If you are able to create a coal with your fire kit by the end of the last class session, you will be inducted into the Coal Circle!

-Also provided will be a set of gourds to create gourd bowls to eat your meal at a closing campout at your home on Thursday, July 2.
+Also provided will be a set of gourds.
+We will teach you how to make your own gourd bowls to eat your meal at a closing campout at your home on Friday, July 16th.
 Maybe you will even be sitting around the fire you make.

-Every camper will receive a Zoom link and the following beautiful D.I.Y. kits with instructions, mailed or picked up before the start of camp:
+Every family will receive a Zoom link and the following amazing D.I.Y. kits with instructions (mailed to your home or picked up) prior to the start of camp.

 Fire by Friction Hand Drill Set